 If you feel awkward in front of the camera, you’re not alone

-At some stage leading up to a photo session, most of my clients tell me that they hate having their photo taken.
+At some stage leading up to a photo session, a lot of my clients tell me that they just don’t like having their photo taken.
 I get it.
 I’m the same.
 Or at least I was until I found the right photographer.

 Have you ever been in a situation where the most normal, everyday actions feel… awkward?
 Or have you been in a situation where you’ve had to perform under pressure – and you’ve choked?